 - Academic transcripts

 All materials, including letters of recommendation, must be submitted by January 30, 2016.
 Interns are assigned to a department based on their academic background, professional skills, interests, and career goals.
-Finalists may be contacted for interviews in person or by telephone, and accepted interns will be notified in April 2016.
+Finalists may be contacted for interviews in person or by telephone, and accepted SHIP applicants will be notified by March 7, all other applicants will be notified in April 2016.

 More information about completing the Intro to Museum Practice Program